Dr. med. Dirk Manski

 Cavernosography:

 Cavernosography of the penis can reliably exclude a penile fracture in doubtful cases.
-Cavernosography is not necessary with typical signs and symptoms.
+Cavernosography is unnecessary with typical signs and symptoms.

 MRI: